-A Review of Amesbury & Newlands, Faith and Human Rights
+A Review of Amesbury & Newlands, Faith and Human Rights: Christianity and the Global Struggle for Human Dignity (2008)

 Is religion an ally to human rights, or an adversary?
 How can Christians navigate the apparent tension between the universal scope of human rights and a particular, historically-bound faith tradition which has often ignored the rights of non-adherents?
 In Faith and Human Rights: Christianity and the Global Struggle for Human Dignity, philosopher Richard Amesbury and theologian George M. Newlands seek to answer these questions critically, thoughtfully, and faithfully.